fbpx

 Sienna Mae Heath

 Sienna Mae Heath is a growth writer.
 Sienna is the star and writer of the short documentary Real Unity produced by Free the People and screened at the Anthem Film Festival (FreedomFest) 2021.
-She now hosts Leaving the Left for Liberty on Free the People where she interviews whistleblowers, dissidents, and other alternative voices in the Western World.
-Empowering empaths through flowing truth in timely essays and poignant poetry, her most recent pieces have been featured on The Kim Iversen Show, The Equiano Project, Braver Angels Media, Medium’s Society, History, and Race pages, and The Independent’s “Conversations.”
+She now hosts Food is Freedom exploring agriculture as the fertile soil of an organically forming society and Leaving the Left for Liberty where she interviews whistleblowers, dissidents, and other alternative voices in the Western World.
+Empowering misfits through flowing truth in timely essays and poignant poetry, her pieces have been featured on The Kim Iversen Show, The Equiano Project, Braver Angels Media, Medium’s Society, History, and Race pages, and The Independent’s "Conversations" along with her video poem, The Trampled Woman, on Free the People inspired by an incident at the Freedom Convoy.
 Locally in the Lehigh Valley, PA, she is known for cocreating a more beautiful world as The Sovereign Gardener and for developing The Hero’s Journey worksheet to guide survivors of abuse in telling their stories of liberation.
 Follow her on Substack, Medium, Instagram, and Twitter.

 View Full Bio